-The temperature of the electronic section equipping the vehicle under test has been monitored using a PT100 sensor located near the electronic section, used to stop the mobile robot if a temperature higher than 65-70 °C was detected [37].
+The temperature of the electronic section was monitored using a PT100 sensor located near this section, which was used to stop the mobile robot if a temperature higher than 65–70 °C was detected [37].

-The robot has been constructed with the main scope to detect parameters in harsh environments, where the intervention of a human operator could be dangerous.
-In this context, several applicative scenarios can be identified, such as the inspection of empty tanks that previously contained chemicals, fuels or cereals, or environments in which fires or gas leaks have occurred.
-In fact, the mobile robot is equipped with several sensors able to verify the absence, in the considered environment, of dangers for the human health, thus allowing a subsequent intervention of the human operator [38].
+The robot was constructed with the aim of detecting parameters in harsh environments where human intervention could be dangerous.
+In this context, several applicative scenarios can be identified, such as the inspection of empty tanks that previously contained chemicals, fuels or cereals or environments in which fires or gas leaks have occurred.
+The mobile robot is equipped with several sensors able to verify the absence of dangers to human health in the considered environment, thus allowing the subsequent intervention of a human operator [38].